-With tons of snow, lots of sunshine, and amazing scenery featuring high mountain peaks and the huge, crystal-blue lake below, Tahoe is truly a world-class destination for hitting the slopes.
+Tahoe is truly a world-class destination for hitting the slopes, with tons of snow, lots of sunshine, and amazing scenery featuring high mountain peaks and a huge, crystal-blue lake.
 It’s a veritable winter wonderland, with more than 22,000 acres for skiing and snowboarding.
 But if you’ve never been before, how do you start planning a trip?

-Don’t worry—we’ve got you covered.
-From choosing the best resort to the best way to get there, here’s our insider tips how to make the most out of your time in Tahoe.
+From choosing the best resort to the best way to get there, here are eight insider tips on how to make the most out of your time in Tahoe.

 1. Get the Right Pass